nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - add, change, and delete the certificates and OCSP service information of intermediate CAs.

 To edit a certification service, follow these steps.
-1. On the Trust Services tab, select Certification Services.
+1. In the Trust Services tab, select Certification Services.
 2. Select from the list the certification service you want to edit and click on the approved certification service field.

 ## 10.3 Deleting an Approved Certification Service